Correlations in typicality and an affirmative solution to the exact catalytic entropy conjecture: The proof

-I would like to thank Niklas Galke for rekindling my interest in this problem and pointing out a mistake in a previous version of the argument.
+\paragraph{Acknowledgements.} I would like to thank Niklas Galke for rekindling my interest in this problem and pointing out a mistake in a previous version of the argument.
 I would also like to thank Paul Boes, Thomas Cope, Patryk Lipka-Bartosik, Nelly H.Y.
-Ng and Reinhard F. Werner for discussions.
+Ng and Reinhard F. Werner for discussions as well as Roberto Rubboli and two anonymous referees for useful feedback on a previous version of the paper.
 Support by the DFG through SFB 1227 (DQ-mat), Quantum Valley Lower Saxony, and funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC-2123 QuantumFrontiers 390837967 is also acknowledged.